NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Training data is the most accessible attack surface in the ML pipeline.
 An adversary who can influence what goes into a training set can influence what the model learns: to respond to specific trigger phrases, to override its own instructions when prompted correctly, to produce systematically incorrect outputs on targeted queries.
 These attacks require no access to the model itself.
 The data is the vector.

 Aquin's data inspection system runs three security-specific modules on every dataset: prompt injection detection, poisoned sample detection, and backdoor trigger scanning.
 Every finding is row-and-column-specific, logged to a timestamped audit trail, and exportable as a sealed PDF or JSON.
-The security modules run inside the same pipeline as toxicity, PII, and quality, so a finding in one module can be cross-referenced against findings in the others without leaving the session.

 dataset audit · security findings chain